CSI-Carlos-Cobian/CSI-Java-2021/Projects/The-Simulation/The-Simulation.md

 1. Create a package inside of your `MainProject` called:
    >*csi.lastname.sim*
 2. Create a class file named `Simulation`
-   1. Recycle the code used in `Board` within the Snake project.
-Change all instances of the word `Board` for `Simulation`
+   1. Recycle the code used in `Snake` within the Snake project.
+Change all instances of the word `Snake` for `Simulation`

 <br>